Chart Color Schemes

 Infrastructure

-Banks has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Banks has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to affect this area.
-Notable projects include Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing, Lanyon Marketplace Improvements, Monaro Highway Safety Upgrades, and Big Canberra Battery (Williamsdale BESS).
-The following list details those most likely to be relevant.
+No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 0 projects likely to impact the area.
+Key projects include Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing, Lanyon Marketplace Improvements, Monaro Highway Safety Upgrades, and Big Canberra Battery (Williamsdale BESS).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.